top of page

 Executive Producer/Managing Director

-In 2003 he exec produced Emmy-winning doc The Boy Whose Skin Fell Off which was sold to 77 countries and won 20 awards including an Emmy, best documentary at BAFTA and the Royal Television Society Awards.
-Eric then created the BBC walking brand presented by Julia Bradbury – overseeing 34x30’ episodes of Wainwright, Railway, Canal, Iceland, South Africa and Germany Walks for BBC2 and BBC4.
-More recently he was a Commissioning editor at Sky Arts and Sky1 and in 2016-17 oversaw two high-rating ITV peak-time series of Best Walks With A View.
+In 2003 Eric exec produced Emmy-winning doc The Boy Whose Skin Fell Off which was sold to 77 countries and won 20 awards including an Emmy, best documentary at BAFTA and the Royal Television Society Awards.
+He went on to create the BBC walking brand presented by Julia Bradbury – overseeing 34x30’ episodes of Wainwright, Railway, Canal, Iceland, South Africa and Germany Walks for BBC2 and BBC4.
+Eric was a Commissioning editor at Sky Arts and Sky1 and in 2016-17 oversaw two high-rating ITV peak-time series of Best Walks With A View.

-His career began at LWT on The Trail of Lee Harvey Oswald a £4 million ITV/HBO coproduction in 1985, followed by being a reporter-director on the BAFTA-award-winning C4 youth show Network Seven in 1987-88.
+Eric's career began at LWT on The Trail of Lee Harvey Oswald a £4 million ITV/HBO co-production in 1985, followed by being a reporter-director on the BAFTA-award-winning C4 youth show Network Seven in 1987-88.
 His first production company Wild & Fresh Productions won the Royal TV Society Documentary series award and Golden Hugo for 1x90’ Summer On The Estate in 1992.

 bottom of page